From Xojo Documentation

 - When painting to a Graphics context (such as in Canvas.Paint), TextColor returns the system Text Color, FillColor returns the system's Window Fill Color and FrameColor now uses the system's Control Color.

-- Labels whose TextColor is set to Solid Black (&c000000) will automatically use the system's Label Color so they automatically match the captions on Checkboxes and Radio buttons and change depending on light/dark mode.
+- The Label control TextColor property defaults to Solid Black (&c000000) and as a result will automatically use the system's Label Color so they automatically match the captions on Checkboxes and Radio buttons and change depending on light/dark mode.

 - If you do not want Xojo to automatically swap these colors for you, instead choose an Off-White or Off-Black color, such as &c00000001 or &cFFFFFF01.
-These will be indistinguishable from Solid Black and Solid White and ignore by Xojo.
+These will be indistinguishable from Solid Black and Solid White and will be ignored by Xojo.

 Methods and Events

-Due to changes made by Apple, controls in Mojave dark mode are translucent.
+Due to changes made by Apple, controls in macOS dark mode are translucent.
 Because of this it is recommended you avoid overlapping controls in your layouts.

 Because of the translucent controls you may find redrawing occurs differently in some situations.
 If you are not seeing redraws when you expect, try calling the Refresh method instead of Invalidate.